MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/recurring-meeting.md

 **What recurring meeting series do we need to make more lean?**

 Use this page to filter the groups you identified on the **Overview** page.
 For example, if you wanted to learn more about recurring meetings in the Marketing organization, you’d set the **Filter value** dropdown to “Marketing.”
 When you set this filter, you’ll get a list of the meetings that group scheduled.
-The list is sorted, by cost, of the most expensive meeting series.
+The list shows the most expensive meeting series, sorted by cost.

 >[!Note]
 >The default value for the **Filter by scheduler’s** dropdown is “Organization.”
 To filter by other organizational attributes—that is, pieces of descriptive information about the meeting scheduler—you’d need to add those attributes in while you’re building your query.
 Refer to step 6 above.

-The Meeting series title field might be blank if your organization is suppressing all email subject lines and meeting titles.
-If Meeting series title is blank, you can still see other fields, like Scheduler and associated metrics.
-Contact your Insights Administrator if you need to view Meeting series title.
+The **Meeting series title** field might be blank if your organization is suppressing all email subject lines and meeting titles.
+If **Meeting series title** is blank, you can still see other fields, like **Scheduler** and associated metrics.
+Contact your Insights Administrator if you need to view **Meeting series titl**e.

 After you set your filters, explore quality and quantity metrics for each meeting series.
-All metrics, except meeting count and cost, are averages of meetings that happen between the Start and end date.
+All metrics, except meeting count and cost, are averages of meetings that happen between the **Start and end date**.

 When you hover over **Scheduler**, you'll see organizational attributes of the individual who scheduled the meeting, but not who that individual is.
 This information can help you contact the scheduling organization so you can make changes to the meeting series or provide recommendations about it.